substratum/substratum/README.md

 https://github.com/TeamSubstratum/masquerade

 # pull requests
-At the moment, no pull requests will be accepted on the master branch.
-If you are a contributor to the project, please create a branch for yourself to work in.
+At the moment, pull requests to dev would be accepted to ensure that we can test it extensively before pushing to our stable "master" branch.

 # team code review
 To submit a code patch towards any platform applications, please direct them all to our Gerrit server